 3 hours--Prereq.: Master's degree, principal certification or departmental approval, EDUC 5583 or the equivalent, or permission of the professor.
-Advanced study of ethics, legal aspects of education with an emphasis on recent developments in school laws including those relevant to the field of special education.
+Advanced study of ethics, legal aspects of education with an emphasis on recent developments in school laws including those relevant to the field Denotes a Liberal Arts course.

+of special education.